 Suppose now that $B\in\cb$ and that $f,g\colon L\to B$ are two morphisms.
 As in Example~\ref{ex:isoinserter}, we may form the isoinserter $k\colon K\to L$ of $f$ and $g$, and $fk\cong gk$.
 By weak initiality of $\cg$ there is a morphism $u\colon JC\to K$ for some $C\in\cg$.
 Now

 and so it will suffice to show that $k\circ u\circ p_C\cong 1$.
 Lemma~\ref{lemma:lukas} gives $v\circ p_C\cong 1$ for any $v\colon JC\to L$ and, in particular, for $v=k\circ u$. \endproof

 \begin{theorem} Suppose that the unit object $I$ of \cv is terminal.
 Let \cb be a \cv-category with powers and enough cofibrantly-weighted limits, and let $U\colon\cb\to\ca$ be a \cv-functor that preserves them.
-Then $U$ has an \ce-weak left adjoint if and only if $U_0$ satisfies the solution set condition. \end{theorem} \begin{proof} Suppose firstly that $U$ has an \ce-weak left adjoint, and $\eta_A\colon A\to UA'$ is an \ce-weak reflection.
+Then $U$ has a left shrink-adjoint if and only if $U_0$ satisfies the solution set condition. \end{theorem} \begin{proof} Suppose first that $U$ has a left shrink-adjoint, and $\eta_A\colon A\to UA'$ is a shrink-reflection.
 Then the singleton family consisting of $(A',\eta)$ is a solution set for $U_0$.
 This proves the ``only if'' direction.

 Since $I$ is terminal the unit $\cv$-category $\ci$ is terminal in $\cv\cat$ and hence complete as a $\cv$-category.
 Then for any $A\in\ca$, it follows from Proposition~\ref{prop:completeness} that the comma category $A/U$ has any type of limit which $\cb$ has and $U\colon\cb\to\ca$ preserves, and so has enough cofibrantly-weighted limits.
 By Proposition~\ref{prop:ER_homotopy_category} we know that $(A/U)_0\cong A/U_0$, which has a weakly initial set of objects since $U_0$ satisfies the solution set condition.
 Hence, by Theorem~\ref{thm:biinitial}, $A/U$ has a bi-initial object $\eta\colon A \to UA'$.
 Since $\cb$ has powers and $U$ preserves them, it follows from Theorem~\ref{theorem:biterm} that